Altinn/altinn-studio/README.md

 Which will build the Designer .NET backend and the designer react app, but not listen to changes to the react app.

-If you want to work on creating apps locally, [app-template-dotnet](https://github.com/Altinn/app-template-dotnet) repo should be cloned locally.
-If the templates repo is cloned in the same folder as altinn-studio, no changes needs to be done, othervize it should be referenced in appsettings.Development.json.
+If you want to work on creating apps locally, [app-template-dotnet](https://github.com/Altinn/app-template-dotnet) repo should be cloned.
+If the templates repo is cloned in the same folder as altinn-studio, no changes needs to be done, otherwise it should be referenced in appsettings.Development.json.
 ```
 {
    "GeneralSettings": {